Getting energised and creative at La Crisalida wellness retreat in Spain

-Ruth Rosselson reviews this affordable wellness retreat on the Costa Blanca and enjoys a friendly vibe and a pick and mix choice of healthy activities
+Ruth Rosselson reviews this affordable health and wellbeing retreat on the Costa Blanca and enjoys a friendly vibe and a pick-and-mix choice of healthy activities

 I arrived at La Crisalida overworked, exhausted and feeling grotty from having lapsed into old stress-related eating patterns.
 I hadn’t really thought much about what to expect from the retreat, I just knew that I needed a break from every day life, and a chance to reset my body, physically and emotionally.

 I checked in and was shown to my room – a brightly lit ground floor room by the pool – and started to settle in.
 I’d arrived during lunch, and a plate had thoughtfully been made up for me so I didn’t have to miss the meal.
 I’d been given a timetable for the week and attended a welcome talk after lunch with a couple of other guests who had arrived on the same day.
 We were given a talk about the retreat and encouraged to set some goals around what we wanted to get out of our stay.

 I’d expected to be antisocial and too tired to do much, so was completely surprised to feel sociable and active right from the get-go.
 This was largely down to the way the retreat works.
 Rolling start dates meant that there were arrivals and departures daily, giving the retreat a lovely consistent upbeat energy, without the mid-week slump that you can often get on a week-long detox.

 Right from that first afternoon, I threw myself into the timetabled activities – at least for the first four days.
 They were all pretty enjoyable and varied, from a lovely relaxing afternoon yin yoga session, to the high energy rebounding class, and a giggle-inducing kundalini session.